 Use this Cheesy Brussels Sprouts recipe to make a delicious Thanksgiving side dish.
 Bake brussels sprouts in a creamy, garlicky cheese sauce and top with extra cheese.

-Make veggies the star of the show with this cheesy brussels sprouts recipe.
-Brussels sprouts are hated by many, but if you bake them in a cheesy garlic sauce and bake them with more Gruyere cheese, they are hard to resist!
+- Delicious vegetable dish – Brussels sprouts are hated by many, but if you bake them in a cheesy garlic sauce and bake them with more Gruyere cheese, they are hard to resist!
+Plus it is a keto-friendly, low carb option!

 Trim just the very edge off of the stem of the brussels sprouts before cutting into quarters.
 If some of the outer leaves of the brussels sprouts look browned or wilted you can pull those off before cutting them.